-We estimate that the net proceeds from our issuance and sale of shares of our Class A common stock in this offering will be approximately \$103.1 million, based on a public offering price of \$67.00 per share, and after deducting the underwriting discounts and commissions and estimated offering expenses payable by us.
+We estimate that the net proceeds from our issuance and sale of shares of our Class A common stock in this offering will be approximately \$109.0 million, based on an assumed public offering price of \$77.88 per share, which was the last reported sale price of our Class A common stock on the Nasdaq Global Select Market on January 22, 2021, and after deducting the underwriting discounts and commissions and estimated offering expenses payable by us.
 We will not receive any proceeds from the sale of shares of Class A common stock by the selling stockholders or if the underwriters exercise their option to purchase additional shares from the selling stockholders.